MicrosoftDocs/win32/desktop-src/tablet/architecture-of-the-stylusinput-apis.md

 ## The Tablet Pen Data Stream

 The [**RealTimeStylus**](realtimestylus-class.md) object has two internal queues that carry the tablet pen data, the input queue and the output queue.
-The pen data is converted into instances of the classes in the [Microsoft.StylusInput.PluginData](frlrfmicrosoftstylusinputplugindata) namespace.
+The pen data is converted into instances of the classes in the [Microsoft.StylusInput.PluginData](https://msdn.microsoft.com/library/ms823992(v=MSDN.10).aspx) namespace.
 The following list describes how the **RealTimeStylus** object handles the tablet pen data:

 The [**RealTimeStylus**](realtimestylus-class.md) object checks for plug-in data objects first on its input queue and then from the tablet pen data stream.